 Case study - Using spatial sound in RoboRaid

-Charles Sinex, audio lead on the Microsoft HoloLens Experience Team, talks about the unique challenges he encountered when creating audio for RoboRaid, a mixed reality first-person shooter.
+This article describes the unique challenges that the Microsoft HoloLens Experience Team encountered when creating audio for RoboRaid, a mixed-reality first-person shooter.

 Spatial sound is one of the most exciting features of Microsoft HoloLens, providing a way for users to perceive what's going on around them when objects are out of the line of sight.